jipearson/Amazon_Vine_Analysis/README.md

 To get a more complete picture of potential positivity bias we could do the following:
 - From our vine_unpaid_df we should filter out reviews on products that do not have at least one Vine rating, this would help make the populations more alike.
-- Using R perform a statistical summary of the two populations.
+- Use R to perform a statistical summary of the two populations.
 <br>